kalinchih/aws-kinesis-study/README.md

   - @Override methods:
     - handleRecord(Record record):
       - Do your biz logic here!
-      - If exception thrown in this method, the input record will not be checked point trigger a restart flow
+      - If exception thrown in this method, the input record will not be checked point and trigger a restart KinesisConsumer flow
     - alertConsumerRestart():
-      - Customize alarm for KinesisConsumer restart event
+      - Put your alarm for KinesisConsumer restart event

 ```